KaneComm (Kane County Emergency Communications)

 This position is a salaried position requiring as many hours as necessary to accomplish the duties and responsibilities with a minimum of 40 hours per week, with 24-hour on-call responsibilities.
 Current conditions and demands necessitate that the Operations Manager position work flexible night hours with availability to attend subscriber and board meetings during the day, when necessary.
 This position is classified as managerial.

 Essential Job Functions:

-- Will seek to improve professional knowledge, skills, and development.
+- Maintains and seeks to improve professional knowledge, skills, and development.

-- Will represent the County with dignity, integrity, and a spirit of cooperation in all relationships with staff and the public.
+- Represents the County with dignity, integrity, and a spirit of cooperation in all relationships with staff and the public.

 - Performs other related duties as assigned.